 Most Climate Ride events support our full collection of beneficiaries, however, there are a few that support a single beneficiary.
-The Glacier Ride is a fundraising event for Glacier National Park Conservancy and in 2018 our Iceland and Bhutan Rides are special Climate Ride Funders Trips.
-Proceeds from the Iceland and Bhutan Rides directly support Climate Ride’s community leader scholarships and our programs focused on education, building community, connecting generations, and funding sustainability work.
+The Glacier Ride is a fundraising event for Glacier National Park Conservancy.
+Also, our international events are special Climate Ride Funders Trips.
+Proceeds from international events directly support Climate Ride’s community leader awards and our programs focused on education, building community, connecting generations, and funding sustainability work.

 Logistics and What to Expect

 The Travel Planner & Experience Guide for your event will contain a complete suggested packing list to help you have a comfortable trip.
 This will be distributed to participants several weeks before the event.
 In general, for cycling events you will need to bring a bicycle, helmet, and a small suitcase or duffle containing clothes, toiletries, and anything else necessary for several days on the road.
 Although we provide snacks, if you have a personal favorite please feel free to bring some along!

 Probably, so email us to find out!
 These types of bicycles may not fit on our support vehicle’s bike racks, depending on the size and style.
 We cannot put special bikes inside of vans, cars, or vehicle trunks because that space is reserved for support supplies and to support riders in need of transport.
 Our ability to support various bicycles depends on the event.
 Generally, you can bring a special bike if you are physically able to ride every mile of the route, in case we cannot transport your bike at the moment you might want a ride.
 Regarding e-bikes, generally, it is not a problem to ride an e-bike with the exception of some national parks that have banned them.
 Please email us to discuss the possibility of bringing a special bike and we will do our best to support you!